 By the end of September, around the fall equinox, it will be time to start preparing for harvest.

 In the late bloom phase, your plants will be pushing those big, beautiful buds.
 And while it may be tempting to harvest sooner rather than later, it’s important to time your harvest correctly to ensure flowers are at peak potency.

 There are a few things you can do before harvesting your crop to help ensure high potency and yield.
-For example, pruning older, yellowed and dead leaves can free up energy that your plant will then use for flower production and ripening.
+For example, pruning older, yellowed and dead leaves can free up energy that your cannabis will then use for flower production and ripening.